zjosua/anki-mc/README.md

 ## Compatibility

-Anki 2.1.44 or higher is required for this add-on to work.
+Anki 2.1.55 or higher is required for the most recent version of this add-on to work.
+For Anki 2.1.44 to 2.1.54, you can use v2.8.0 (or lower) of the add-on.

 Cards created with this add-on can be reviewed with all Computer and mobile apps and on AnkiWeb.